Hypercubed/f-flat_node/readme.md

 * Designing a programming language in another language is a great way to learn about programming languages in general and the host language in particular.

-* Concatinative languages, with inherent functional composition, are a great way to explore functional programming and mathematics.
+* Concatenative languages, with inherent functional composition, are a great way to explore functional programming and mathematics.
 Higher order functions (including math functions) are composed of smaller functions.

 * Because 0.1 + 0.2 = 0.3 and sqrt of -1 is not "not a number".

 ## Influences

-* HP RPL
-* Forth
-* Joy
-* Factor
-* XY
+* [Many concatenative languages](http://concatenative.org/wiki/view/Front%20Page) (HP RPL, Forth, Joy, Factor, XY)
 * Haskell
 * JavaScript